Prince George Celebrates 5th Birthday, Here’s How He Celebrated His First 4

 Prince George is celebrating a milestone birthday.
-The eldest Cambridge child turned five years old on July 22.
+The eldest Cambridge child turned 5-years-old on July 22.
 To mark the occasion, the Duke and Duchess of Cambridge shared a smiley new official portrait of their firstborn taken by photographer Matt Porteus.
 The royal couple thanked well-wishers for all of the “lovely” messages sent to commemorate their young son’s birthday, as previously reported by the Inquisitr.

 Prince George Alexander Louis of Cambridge was born in the private maternity unit of St Mary’s Hospital, Paddington on July 22, 2013.
 The royal family is known to traditionally release a new photo of the birthday boy to celebrate his big day, but many royal watchers are also interested in the celebratory festivities that accompany Prince George’s birthday.